-§ 301.9100-3(e)?
+Yes No N/A Page 52.
+If you are requesting relief under § 301.9100 for a late entity classification election, have you included a statement that complies with section 4.04 of Rev. Proc.
+2009-41, 2009-39 I.R.B.
+439?
+See section 5.03(5) of this revenue procedure.
+Yes No N/A Page 53.
+If you are requesting relief under § 301.9100, and your request involves a year that is currently under examination or with Appeals, have you included the required notification, which also provides the name and telephone number of the examining agent or Appeals officer?
+See section 7.01(4).
+Yes No 54.
+If you are requesting relief under § 301.9100, have you included the affidavit(s) and declaration(s) required by § 301.9100-3(e)?
 See section 5.03(1).

-54. If you are requesting relief under § 301.9100, have you included the affidavit(s) and declaration(s) required by

-Yes No N/A

-55. If you are requesting relief under § 301.9100-3, and the period of limitations on assessment under § 6501(a) will expire for any year affected by the requested relief before the anticipated receipt of a letter ruling, have you secured consent under § 6501(c)(4) to extend the period of limitations on assessment for the year(s) at issue?
+Yes No N/A 55.
+If you are requesting relief under § 301.9100-3, and the period of limitations on assessment under § 6501(a) will expire for any year affected by the requested relief before the anticipated receipt of a letter ruling, have you secured consent under § 6501(c)(4) to extend the period of limitations on assessment for the year(s) at issue?
 See section 5.03(2).

-56. Have you addressed your request to the attention of the Associate Chief Counsel (Corporate), the Associate Chief Counsel (Financial Institutions and Products), the Associate Chief Counsel (Income Tax and Accounting), the Associate Chief Counsel (International), the Associate Chief Counsel (Passthroughs and Special Industries), the Associate Chief Counsel (Procedure and Administration), the Deputy Associate Chief Counsel (Employee Benefits), or the Deputy Associate Chief Counsel (Exempt Organizations and Employment Taxes), as appropriate?
-The mailing address for packages submitted on paper is:

-Internal Revenue Service Attn: CC:PA:LPD:TSS P.O.
-Box 7604 Ben Franklin Station Washington, DC 20044

-If a private delivery service is used, the address is:

-Internal Revenue Service Attn: CC:PA:LPD:TSS, Room 5336 1111 Constitution Ave., NW Washington, DC 20224

-Packages submitted on paper should be marked RULING REQUEST SUBMISSION.
+Yes No 56.
+Have you addressed your request to the attention of the Associate Chief Counsel (Corporate), the Associate Chief Counsel (Financial Institutions and Products), the Associate Chief Counsel (Income Tax and Accounting), the Associate Chief Counsel (International), the Associate Chief Counsel (Passthroughs and Special Industries), the Associate Chief Counsel (Procedure and Administration), the Deputy Associate Chief Counsel (Employee Benefits), or the Deputy Associate Chief Counsel (Exempt Organizations and Employment Taxes), as appropriate?
+The mailing address for packages submitted on paper is: Internal Revenue Service Attn: CC:PA:LPD:TSS P.O.
+Box 7604 Ben Franklin Station Washington, DC 20044 If a private delivery service is used, the address is: Internal Revenue Service Attn: CC:PA:LPD:TSS, Room 5336 1111 Constitution Ave., NW Washington, DC 20224 Packages submitted on paper should be marked RULING REQUEST SUBMISSION.
 Improperly addressed requests may be delayed (sometimes for over a week) in reaching CC:PA:LPD:TSS for initial processing.

-Signature Title or Authority Date Typed or printed name of person signing checklist
+Signatu Title or Authority Date

+Typed or printed name of person signing checklist